 Command Description DOWNDROPPED?
 Query the number of downlink packets dropped because the limit set in DOWNBAND and DOWNBURST have been exceeded.
 ATDOWNDROPPED?
-The value is updated every 30 seconds, and is reset to zero on LX60 reboot or reset to factory default settings.
+The value is updated every 30 seconds, and is reset to zero on LX40 reboot or reset to factory default settings.
 DOWNPACKETS?
 Query the number of downlink packets received.
 ATDOWNPACKETS?
-The value is updated every 30 seconds, and is reset to zero on LX60 reboot or reset to factory default settings.
+The value is updated every 30 seconds, and is reset to zero on LX40 reboot or reset to factory default settings.
 EDRXEN WP7702-equipped devices only.
 Query or set the Extended Discontinuous Reception (extended sleep mode or eDRX) setting.
-ATEDRXEN? to query ATEDRXEN=n to set • n=0-Disable • n=1-Enable ENASIMPIN Query, enables or disables the SIM PIN lock on the Active SIM card, When enabled, the SIM card requests this PIN when the LX60 boots up.
+ATEDRXEN? to query ATEDRXEN=n to set • n=0-Disable n=1-Enable ENASIMPIN Query, enables or disables the SIM PIN lock on the Active SIM card, When enabled, the SIM card requests this PIN when the LX40 boots up.
 (If the ALEOS SIM PIN feature is also enabled, the PIN will be entered automatically.
-This is useful if the LX60 is at a location where no one is available to enter the PIN.
-For more information see Enable the SIM PIN on page 107 and SIMPINENABLE on page 539.)
-ATENASIMPIN? to query • 0-SIM PIN is not required at boot. • 1-SIM PIN Is required at boot. • ATENASIMPIN= <lock>,<pin> to set, where: • <lock> = 0-SIM PIN is not required at boot. • <lock> = 1-SIM PIN is required at boot. • <lock> = 1-SIM PIN is required at boot. • • <</lock></lock></lock></pin></lock> ETHWAN_IPMODE Query or set the Ethernet WAN IP mode ATETHWAN_IPMODE? to query ATETHWAN_IPMODE=n to set • 0-Dynamic • 1-Static ETHWAN_STATICDNS1 ETHWAN_STATICDNS2 Query or set the static IP address for the primary or secondary Ethernet WAN DNS serverATETHWAN_STATICDNS1? to query the IP address for the primary DNS server ATETHWAN_STATICDNS2? to query the IP address for the secondary DNS server ATETHWAN_STATICDNS1=n.n.n.n to set the IP address for the primary DNS server ATETHWAN_STATICDNS2=n.n.n.n to set the IP address for the secondary DNS serverATETHWAN_STATICDNS1=n.n.n. to set the IP address for the secondary DNS serverATETHWAN_STATICDNS2=n.n.n.n to set the IP address for the secondary DNS serverExample: ATETHWAN_STATICDNS1=208.67.222.222
+This is useful if the LX40 is at a location where no one is available to enter the PIN.
+For more information see Enable the SIM PIN on page 100 and SIMPINENABLE on page 439.)
+ATENASIMPIN? to query O-SIM PIN is not required at boot.
+T-SIM PIN Is required at boot.
+ATENASIMPIN= <lock>,<pin> to set, where: <lock> = 0-SIM PIN is not required at boot.</lock> <lock> = 1-SIM PIN Is required at boot.</lock> </pin></lock> • <pin> = The current PIN</pin> ETHWAN_IPMODE Query or set the Ethernet WAN IP mode ATETHWAN_IPMODE? to query ATETHWAN_IPMODE=n to set O-Dynamic 1-Static ETHWAN_STATICDNS1 ETHWAN_STATICDNS2 Query or set the static IP address for the primary or secondary Ethernet WAN DNS server ATETHWAN_STATICDNS1? to query the IP address for the primary DNS server ATETHWAN_STATICDNS2? to query the IP address for the secondary DNS server ATETHWAN_STATICDNS1=n.n.n.n to set the IP address for the primary DNS server ATETHWAN_STATICDNS2=n.n.n.n to set the IP address for the secondary DNS server Example: ATETHWAN_STATICDNS1=208.67.222.222